Get Federal Funding

 A $3.5 million efficacy trial funded by the US Department of Education was just completed with very favorable results but the study was conducted only in Maine.
 We are now recruiting districts to participate in a study similar to the study in Maine but this time with larger, more diverse, districts.
 Work with us to get the benefits of immediate feedback for your middle school students on their homework and classwork.
 In order for your district to qualify you must be implementing a 1:1 technology program and you must let 7th grade students take the devices (i.e., Chromebooks, iPads, laptops) home during the 2017-18 school year.
 Note: students don't need data plans, as ASSISTments works off line; students can download their assignments before they leave school, and it will upload when they connect to the wifi at school the next day.
 The ASSISTments platform is designed to work with each district's current curriculum, there is no need for teachers to change the textbook they are using.
 Federal funding will be used not only to pay your participating teachers to receive training/support throughout the study but also to have their textbooks/homework built into ASSISTments, thus enabling them to continue to use their current academic resources.

 If your district qualifies and you are interested go to contact-us.
 There you can fill out the form allowing our outside evaluator to send you the application for your schools to formally apply.
-From there you can also find information on how to get in touch with us with questions.
+Share what you found here, we are excited for others to learn about our project, we just received great press from US News and World Report .

 Results from the $3.5 million efficacy trial